shah-harshit/list-utility/README.md

 # List-utility

-Perform utility operations on a list.
+Users can perform utility operations on a list.
+This project is hosted at https://shah-harshit.github.io/list-utility/

 # Getting Started with Create React App